moonlightshimmer/myhousehelp/README.md

-# FindMyCook 🍳
+# DesiHelp 🏠

-A platform connecting people who need cooking services with nearby professional cooks.
-FindMyCook makes it easy to book personalized cooking experiences in your home.
+A platform connecting Indian families with trusted service providers for home services, childcare, religious services, and more.
+DesiHelp makes it easy to find qualified professionals who understand your culture and values.

 ## 🚀 Features

-- **User Registration & Authentication**: Secure signup/login for both customers and cooks
+- **User Registration & Authentication**: Secure signup/login for both customers and service providers
-- **Role-based Profiles**: Separate interfaces for customers and cooks
+- **Role-based Profiles**: Separate interfaces for customers and service providers
-- **Cook Discovery**: Find nearby cooks based on location and preferences
+- **Service Discovery**: Find nearby providers for various services (cooks, nannies, pandits, etc.)
-- **Booking System**: Schedule cooking sessions with your preferred cook
+- **Booking System**: Schedule services with your preferred provider
-- **Review System**: Rate and review cooking experiences
+- **Review System**: Rate and review service experiences
-- **Meal Planning**: Plan meals and get shopping lists
+- **Community Features**: Connect with other families and service providers
-- **Shopping Integration**: Streamlined grocery shopping experience
+- **Cultural Focus**: Services designed specifically for the Indian community

 ## 🛠️ Tech Stack